 Phase 2 remedy construction commenced on March 2, 2022, and includes additional wells (located in Bat Cave Wash [BCW]/TCS, on the Transwestern Bench [TWB], and along historic route 66), and pipelines connecting some of the additional wells as well as a pipeline connecting the previously installed Riverbank (RB) wells.
-Due to a supply chain issue for vault panels which delays the delivery of those components, a temporary pause of Phase 2A heavy construction activities is planned for mid-June to September 2023.
+Due to a supply chain issue for vault panels which delays the delivery of those components, a temporary pause of Phase 2A heavy construction activities was planned for mid-June to September 2023.
+The vault panels were delivered to site in August.
+On August 15, 2023, PG&E informed DTSC and DOI that PG&E intends to extend the pause as PG&E awaits further direction on the Phase 2b design modification proposal submitted to the agencies Dec 2022.